Assessment centre: History

 In 1975, the first guidelines on the use of assessment centres was created as a statement of the considerations believed to be most important for all users of the assessment center method.
 The guidelines ensure the integrity of the process, the validity of the data, qualifications of assessors, and the rights of the participants.
 The guidelines have since been revised several times to reflect current legality issues, global insights, and technological advances in the field.
 The most current version of the Guidelines and Ethical Considerations for Assessment Center Operations was endorsed by the 38th International Congress on Assessment Methods in Alexandria, Virginia in October 2014.

 Today, The ACM is used by organizations all over the world in both private and public sectors to better select of employees and identifying their development in different areas.

 AT&T created a building for recruitment of staff in the 1950s.
 This was called The Assessment Centre and was influential on subsequent personnel methods in other businesses.

 Other companies use this method to recruit for their graduate programmes by assessing the personality and intellect of potential employees who have recently graduated from university and have nil or limited work history.
 The big four accountancy firms conduct assessment centre days to recruit their trainees.
-72% of employers in the UK and USA now use some form of assessment centre as part of their recruitment/promotion process.
+Data from 2020 found that 34% of employers use assessment centers when recruiting managers, professionals, and graduates.
 In recent years companies have been set up to support assessment centre coaching.